track out waves: explained

 Think about this... you're in the studio about to record your verse on top of the beat you found.

-You start giving your best performance and whilst your flowing on the beat, you think everything was perfect.
+You start giving your best performance and whilst you flow on the beat, you think everything is perfect.

 But... after listening to it back, your voice is being drowned out by the huge bass from the 808s.